riceissa/breathing/doc.md

 for me, even on 2024-01-29, doing this exercise for 10 mins caused a mild suffocation-like reaction after about 5 mins, where i freaked out and stood up and had to take a few (unsuccessful/unsatisfying) mouth breaths, and then had to like just let my body do whatever for a few breaths, and then try to get in some good nasal breaths. after that, i was able to return to the exercise again, but i had to keep indulging good breaths. idk, this exercise is a lot harder than it seems! it's weird though because i _feel_ like i'm just doing this throughout the day, but i never get this suffocation reaction. so i wonder if it's just that i'm indulging good breaths throughout the day, but during this exercise i don't, and that's the crucial difference? i think i should start lower, like do this for 2 mins without indulging, then next day go up to 3 mins, etc?

 @capnolearningbook [p.
 57] has an interesting prompt, "Do you feel air hunger before the end of the exhale?"
 It made me pause because I always thought I continuously have air hunger, but actually, paying attention, I don't have it on the inhale, even if it's soft.
 Then as the exhale progresses it slowly mounts, in a subtle way.
 I've noticed that paying precise attention to when the air hunger comes one actually diminishes the air hunger.

+eventually, i think the goal is to do this exercise while walking, then while joigging, biking, etc.

 ## Introductory exercise: Many small breath holds